alexbinary/SQLite.swiftly/README.md

 // So now we have to worry about the fact that anyone can destroy a statement
 // without us knowing?
 Do we need to check if the object is still valid every
-// time before we use it ?
-And what do we do if it is not ?
+// time before we use it?
+And what do we do if it is not?

 sqlite3_close(connectionPointer)